 📍 Various Locations

-Another guide we’ve already listed.
 Why not visit the most instagrammable places in Singapore?
-For example, the Peranakan Shophouses, Fort Canning Staircase and the Potato Head Building.
+For example, the Peranakan Shophouses in Joo Chiat, Fort Canning Staircase and the Potato Head Building.
 Wonderfully, most of them are free to see.
-Naturally, a great activity to pass the time.
+Naturally, a great activity to pass the time and one of the best free things to do in Singapore.

 📍 Various Locations